 Effective Date and Duration.
 If approved by our shareholders, the Restated Plan will become effective on May 2, 2018.
 The Restated Plan will expire on, and no option or other award will be granted pursuant to the Restated Plan after, February 21, 2028, which is the tenth anniversary of the date the Restated Plan was approved by our Board.
-Any award that will be outstanding on the expiration date of the Restated Plan will remain in force according to the terms of the Restated Plan and the applicable award agreement.
+Any award that will be outstanding on the expiration date of the Restated Plan and the applicable award agreement.